Best Memory Foam Mattress For Side Sleepers

 Nothing should happen to your memory foam mattress if you sleep on it before it finishes expanding.
 It may take slightly longer for your mattress to expand and the bed may not be as comfortable as it would be fully expanded, but sleeping on it should not harm the mattress.

 If your memory foam mattress does not fully expand after 72 hours, you may have a defective mattress.
-Reach out to customer service to begin the return or exchange process.

 No, a box spring cannot provide the uniform support a memory foam mattress needs.
 Placing a memory foam mattress on top of a box spring will likely lead to premature sagging.

 However, if you have a box spring you want to continue using, we recommend a flat foundation at least ¾ of an inch thick, such as a bunkie board.
 Place it on top of the box spring and your mattress should have sufficient support.

 As memory foam mattresses are built in layers, with a memory foam layer on top and supportive foam underneath, flipping it can mess up the support and comfort of the bed.
 You may even void the warranty by flipping a memory foam mattress.